The 33 Best Things To Do in Chicago

 Visitors can’t miss the impressive sculptures and public murals scattered throughout the city.
 The Daley Plaza features a giant sculpture by famed artist Pablo Picasso, while the remarkable Flamingo greets guests at the Federal Plaza.

 Numerous neighborhoods also feature public mural walls.
-Head to Pilsen on the South side for an outdoor gallery created by local artists, or keep on the lookout for Hebru Brantley’s Flyboy featured on murals in Uptown, Roosevelt Station, and near the McCormick Green Line Plaza.
+Head to Pilsen on the South Side for an outdoor gallery created by local artists, or keep on the lookout for Hebru Brantley’s Flyboy featured on murals in Uptown, Roosevelt Station, and near the McCormick Green Line Plaza.

 Support Contemporary Art